Captive portal: Captive Portal API

+Detection

+Captive portal detection URLs typically return a minimal, standardized response when not behind a captive portal.
+When the device receives the expected response, it concludes that it has direct internet access.
+If the response is different, the device assumes it is behind a captive portal and triggers the captive portal login process.

 Limitations

 Security

-Captive portals have been known to have incomplete firewall rule sets.
+Captive portals have been known to have incomplete firewall rule sets – such as outbound ports being left open – that allow clients to circumvent the portal.

 DNS tunneling

 In some deployments, the rule set will route DNS requests from clients to the Internet, or the provided DNS server will fulfill arbitrary DNS requests from the client.
 This allows a client to bypass the captive portal and access the open Internet by tunneling arbitrary traffic within DNS packets.

 Automatic submission

 Some captive portals may be configured to allow appropriately equipped user agents to detect the captive portal and automatically authenticate.
 User agents and supplemental applications such as Apple's Captive Portal Assistant can sometimes transparently bypass the display of captive portal content against the wishes of the service operator as long as they have access to correct credentials, or they may attempt to authenticate with incorrect or obsolete credentials, resulting in unintentional consequences such as accidental account locking.

 MAC spoofing

 A captive portal that uses MAC addresses to track connected devices can sometimes be circumvented by re-using the MAC address of a previously authenticated device.
 Once a device has been authenticated to the captive portal using valid credentials, the gateway adds that device's MAC address to its allowlist; since MAC addresses can easily be spoofed, any other device can pretend to be the authenticated device and bypass the captive portal.
 Once the IP and MAC addresses of other connecting computers are found to be authenticated, any machine can spoof the MAC address and Internet Protocol (IP) address of the authenticated target, and be allowed a route through the gateway.
 For this reason some captive portal solutions created extended authentication mechanisms to limit the risk for usurpation.